webplatform/docs-wpd/Project_Status/index.md

 * Community

 Sample Goals:
-* All tier 1 content is x% signed off
+* All tier 1 content is ''x''% signed off
 ** We determine the following projects (or pages) are tier 1
-* What tutorials pages, too
+***Project Foo
+***Project Bar
+***Conceptual pages a, b, and f of Project Baz
+* Tutorials pages will also be considered for required signoff
-* Pick milestones by attacks of opportunity
+* In addition to critical feature sets, we will also pick milestones by attacks of opportunity.
-** CSS properties, say, is good
-** But we may pick other topics as well
-*** SVG for SEO gains, say
-* Our goals should play to our strategic needs (SEO, etc., as well as content completeness)
+* Our goals should play to our strategic needs (SEO, etc., as well as content completeness) ** For example, CSS properties is good for general need ** But we may pick other topics as well
+*** Including SVG may give the overall site SEO gains, as there are few existing centers of gravity.

 ==Beta Goals==
 ===Goals for Infrastructure===